Animal Science is STEM

 - Learn about animals and their behavior, health, and reproduction.

-- Share acquired knowledge and skills with other 4-H members.
+- Learn animal husbandry skills and share acquired knowledge with other 4-H members.

 - Show their animal science projects at county fairs and expositions.